aryan68125/velorant-password-manager/README.md

 # velorant-password-manager
 This application is a random password generator.
 It stores your email id and randomly generated passwords in the database so that you can copy and use the password later.

+You can download the apk of this project from the releases section.

 here are some preview pictures